-This statement would have been true back before the 2010’s, when 3D printers were both expensive to buy and use, but with recent technology advancements some of the highest quality 3D printers cost as little as $5,000 and can sit on a desk in a lab or even in a doctor’s office, as opposed to needing an expensively fitted out 3D printing laboratory.
+This statement would have been true more than a decade ago, when 3D printers were both expensive to buy and use, but with recent technology advancements some of the highest quality 3D printers cost as low as $5,000 and can sit on a desk in a lab or even in a doctor’s office, as opposed to needing an expensively fitted out 3D printing laboratory.

-There are many options available to surgeons hoping to begin using 3D printing that were not available just ten years ago.
-These include being able to outsource the process of transforming 2D images into 3D printable models, which means you don’t need to invest in equipment, staff and resources to get started.
+Other options to surgeons include outsourcing the process of transforming 2D images into 3D printable models.
+This option removes the barriers to entry by not needing to invest in equipment, staff and resources to get started.
 Similarly, processes that just a few years ago would have taken a specially trained engineer hours to complete can now be performed almost instantly with AI.
 This has revolutionized 3D print labs across the world, reducing the ‘hands on’ time per model by hours - increasing output and quality without increasing costs.

 3. “It takes too long to get a 3D anatomical model”

 Until recently, the typical experience of a surgeon ordering a 3D printed model was that it could take weeks to arrive.
-This extensive turnaround time meant that 3D printed models could only be considered for a small number of surgical procedures.
+This extensive turnaround time meant that 3D printed models could only be considered for a small number of surgical procedures with long leadtimes.

 The cause of this long time delay was only in part due to the speed of 3D printers.
-The primary delay was that the process of turning 2D MRI and CT images into 3D print files took many hours and required highly expert and scarce individuals to do the work.
+The primary delay was that the process of turning 2D MRI and CT images into 3D print files took many hours and required highly skilled biomedical engineers to do the work.
 Right now, it is possible to automatically turn 2D images into 3D print files in a matter of minutes and for models to be printed at the hospital in a few hours.
 Therefore, 3D printed anatomical models can be used for most surgical procedures even in the most time-sensitive of cases.

 4. “We’ll need to invest in lots of equipment and staff to get 3D printing in our hospital”

 In the US today, even though the adoption of 3D printing is growing rapidly, still only around 10% of hospitals have 3D printers.
-This need not be a barrier for using 3D printed models for surgical planning.
-Rather than ordering the model from an in-house 3D print lab, the surgeon can simply order the model from a skilled 3D printing company, just by sending them their patient’s MRI or CT scan, and the model arrives by courier on the surgeon's desk in as little as 72 hours.
-An added benefit to outsourcing 3D printing is that the surgeon will benefit from the latest technologies without having to update, upgrade or purchase new equipment.
+However, this should not be a barrier for using 3D printed models for surgical planning.
+Rather than ordering the model from an in-house 3D print lab, the surgeon can simply order the model from a skilled 3D printing company, just by sending or uploading their patient’s MRI or CT scan.
+Then the model arrives by courier on the surgeon's desk in as little as 72 hours.* An added benefit to outsourcing 3D printing is that the surgeon will benefit from the latest technologies and materials without having to update, upgrade or purchase new equipment.

 5. “3D printers can only produce small parts of anatomy”